 MANAGEMENT — The management of OCD is discussed separately.
 (See "Management of osteochondritis dissecans (OCD)".)

-●Osteochondritis dissecans (OCD) is a localized lesion in which a segment of subchondral bone and articular cartilage separates from the underlying bone, leaving either a stable or unstable bone fragment.
+●OCD is a localized lesion in which a segment of subchondral bone and articular cartilage separates from the underlying bone, leaving either a stable or unstable bone fragment.
+OCD may result in premature osteoarthritis.
 (See 'Definition' above and "Management of osteochondritis dissecans (OCD)", section on 'Definition'.)

 ●OCD lesions are a rare cause of joint pain in children and are associated with repeated trauma or overuse in athletes.
 Boys are affected about two to three times as often as girls.
 The knee is most commonly affected followed by the elbow and ankle.
 (See 'Epidemiology' above.)